qualityshepherd/brine/posts/of_yarn_and_bone.md

 #### Die of Fate

-The `Die of Fate` might be rolled to establish the weather, indicate an NPC's attitude, determine moral or any number of other things.
+The `Die of Fate` might be rolled to establish the weather, indicate an NPC's attitude, determine morale or any number of other things.
 You will roll this often!

 Roll 1D6:
 - 5-6 something good!
 - 3-4 something revealing
 - 1-2 something bad

-#### Injuries

-- **Bruised**: punch, winded, fall, kicked in the tender bits.
-You might feel this in the morning but rub some dirt on it and you'll shake it off in a few minutes.
-- **Bloodied**: stab, cut, internal bleeding.
-A night's rest should heal these but take too many and you might bleed out.
-- **Broken**: rib, limb, concussed, you're done for the day—maybe the week.
-- **Buried**: you're dead but maybe you can bargain with Death?
-You'll add a new `Name` (eg. _Marked by Death_)...
-I'm sure it'll be fine...
-Death is a nice guy?

 ### MAGIC